theRealAph/ScopeLocals/README.md

   limiting persistence of the data to a well-bounded interval during execution of the thread.

-- *Expensive Inheritance* — The `ThreadLocal` persistence problem can be much worse when using large numbers of threads because`ThreadLocal`s may be inherited from parent to child thread.
+- *Expensive Inheritance* — The thread-local variable persistence problem can be much worse when using large numbers of threads because thread-local variables may be inherited from parent to child thread.
 Each thread has to allocate storage for every thread local variable set in that thread.
 If a newly created child `Thread` inherits the thread local it has to allocate its own storage.
-When an application uses many `Thread`s and they, in turn, inherit `ThreadLocals` this can add significant memory costs.
+When an application uses many `Thread`s and they, in turn, inherit thread-local variables this can add significant memory costs.

-  Child threads cannot share the storage used by the parent thread because `ThreadLocal`s are _mutable_.
+  Child threads cannot share the storage used by the parent thread because thread-local variables are _mutable_.
 The `ThreadLocal` API requires the parent and child to be able to change their own value without the change being seen by the other thread.
-This is unfortunate because in most cases child threads do not `set()` the `ThreadLocals` they inherit.
+This is unfortunate because in most cases child threads do not `set()` the thread-local variables they inherit.

-To sum up, `ThreadLocal` offers more complexity than is needed by many applications and comes with some significant costs.
+To sum up, thread-local variables offers more complexity than is needed by many applications and come with some significant costs.

 ### Mismatch with Virtual Threads